There’s much interest in ulcers in horses and for very good reason.

 Hydrochloric acid acts as a barrier against foreign microorganisms and helps prevent infection.

-Hydrochloric acid is a key component to help horses breakdown, digest, absorb and utilise their feed, and hence many of the nutrients contained in it.
+Hydrochloric acid is a key component to help horses breakdown, digest, absorb and utilise their feed, and hence many of the nutrients contained within it.

-When HCL production is suppressed, the proper absorption of many key minerals such as calcium, magnesium and iron is inhibited.
-This in turn can have significant consequences in terms of bone health, immune health, energy production, fertility, etc.
+When HCl production is suppressed, the proper absorption of many key minerals such as calcium, magnesium and iron is inhibited.
+This in turn can have significant consequences in terms of bone/skeletal health, immune health, energy production, fertility, etc.

 Healthy bacteria further down the GIT are also vital to synthesise B group vitamins (including biotin).
-Hence it is no coincidence that horse’s with compromised gut health often have poor hoof quality.
-Remember too that B group vitamins play vital roles in energy production and metabolism, reproductive function and neurotransmitter production and function.
+Hence it is no coincidence that horses with compromised gut health often have poor hoof quality.
+B group vitamins play vital roles systemically in our equines: they are required for energy production and proper metabolic function; reproductive function and neurotransmitter production and function (natural chemical substances produced in our horse’s bodies).

-In terms of neurotransmitter production and function, again ulcer medications can have a double whammy effect.
-Undesirable changes in microbes throughout the digestive tract directly influence the production and function of neurotransmitters (the chemicals which influence mood, behaviour and learning in horses).
-Anywhere from 60-80% of neurotransmitters are produced by microbes of the GIT.
+In terms of neurotransmitter production and function, again ulcer medications can have a wide ranging effect.
+Undesirable changes in microbes throughout the digestive tract directly influence the production and function of neurotransmitters (chemicals which influence temperament, behaviour, motor control, pain perception and learning in horses).
+It is thought that 60-95% of neurotransmitters are produced by microbes of the GIT.
 This may in part explain why you can still have a cranky, irritable, spooky horse despite extensive treatment for ulcers.
 Neurotransmitters also play a key role in influencing sensitivity and motility of the GIT.
 Ever had a horse prone to colic that is routinely on ulcer medication?

 Unfavourable changes in GIT microflora are also known to heighten systemic inflammation in the body.
-Thus any inflammatory condition (from sesomoiditis, arthritis, inflammatory bowel disease, placentitis, desmitis) are potentially exacerbated by adverse changes in GIT microflora.
+Thus any inflammatory condition (including: sesamoiditis; arthritis; inflammatory bowel disease, placentitis, desmitis, laminitis) are potentially exacerbated by adverse changes in GIT microflora.

 When it comes to fertility and reproductive function, the use of omeprazole needs to be considered.
-In stallions, omeprazole may reduce sperm motility.
-In mares, particularly those with chronic recurrent infections and biofilms-their ability to colonise their reproductive tract with beneficial microflora is hampered.
+In stallions, omeprazole use may result in impaired sperm quality, abnormal sperm morphology, reduced sperm motility and reduced sperm count.
+Omeprazole may also cause a reduction in serum testosterone levels.
+In mares, particularly those with chronic recurrent infections and biofilms-their ability to colonise their reproductive tract with beneficial microflora may be hampered by the use of ulcer medications.

 Camilla Whishaw is a highly regarded, experienced horsewoman and naturopath, helping to holistically treat and manage a broad range of equine health conditions and injuries, with a passion for mare and stallion fertility.